sasquatch678/A-Painted-World/FAQ.md

 🅰️ You didn't set your resolution in the Oblivion.ini in the profiles folder, like it tells you to in the Post-installation steps of the readme.

 #### 🇶 I have a black screen on the main menu.
 🅰️ Set bFullScreen to 0 in Oblivon.ini in the profiles folder of wherever you installed the list.
 Set the file to read-only so this doesn’t get reverted.
 Enable borderless windowed in mods/A Painted World Configs/oblivion__display_tweaks.ini.
-It's also possible that you enabled Special K and did not disable the Nvidia Overlay.

 #### 🇶 My mouse isn’t working
 🅰️ Restart steam